openvinotoolkit/openvino/docs/install_guides/installing-openvino-yum.md

 @sphinxdirective

-1. Create the YUM repo file in the `/tmp` directory as a normal user:
+1. Create the YUM repository file in the `/tmp` directory as a normal user:

    .. code-block:: sh